 Disabled Veteran Lifetime Pass - No Charge

 Free camping / moorage, campsite reservations through State Parks central reservations system, watercraft launching, trailer dump and day-use entry.
 Valid year-round.
 Offered to Washington state residents with a documented service-connected disability of at least 30%.
-Proof of identification will be required at check-in.
+Passholder must provide proof of identification when checking in.

 Acceptable Proof of Eligibility